Updated: Sep 29

-Get a glimpse of the point-of-view characters in 'Storm'
+Get a glimpse of the point-of-view characters in 'The Wild God's Gambit'

 I hope you find them intriguing even if they are not all likeable!
 Complex, flawed characters are what drives the novel.
 What's your favourite motivation?

-Gerna has scores to settle.
+As a former courtesan, Gerna's nursing a grudge or two and licking some serious wounds.
 She’d rather live a peaceful life with a good man, given the choice, but we don’t always get to choose.
-And pasts come back to haunt us.
+Old shames are hard to conquer, and pasts come back to haunt us.
 Sometimes literally.

-Crag’s illness turned out not to be so fatal after all.
-His daughter replaced him as head of the army but, now civil war is brewing, the king and queen want him back.
+Former Captain Crag’s illness turned out not to be so fatal after all.
+Now civil war is brewing, the king and queen want him back.
 What will he do with the unspeaking young woman he found in the forest?
 Some responsibilities won’t be left behind.